gstew5/cs4100-sp19/starting-rust.md

 This step will take a few minutes (it installs the Rust compiler, the package manager, and documentation).
 You may want to run `rustup component add rls-preview rust-analysis rust-src` to add full Rust Language Server options (Vim users will need this).

-## Accessing Rust Documentation
+# Accessing Rust Documentation

 `rustup` installs an offline version of the Rust Book.
 To access it, run `rustup doc --book` to load the documentation in your browser.
 You can access the Rust documentation online at [https://doc.rust-lang.org/](https://doc.rust-lang.org/).

-## Setting up Your Editor
+# Setting up Your Editor

-Here are the steps for setting up some of the more common text editors to work with Rust.
-If you don't see your editor, let Tim Steinberger (ts409415@ohio.edu) know and this document will be updated to include the necessary steps.
+Below, we've documented steps for setting up Rust in the most common text editors.
+If you don't see your editor, let Tim Steinberger (ts409415@ohio.edu) know so he can update this document.
 There is a (slightly outdated) list of editors and IDEs with Rust support (and what features they support for Rust) available [here](areweideyet.com).

 ### Atom

-Install the ide-rust package.
+Install the `ide-rust` package.
 More information on this package can be found [here](https://atom.io/packages/ide-rust).

 ### Emacs

-Install rust-mode.
+Install `rust-mode`.
 The easiest way to install it is to configure MELPA with `M-x package install rust-mode`.
 If you do not want to use MELPA you can add
 ```
 (add-to-list 'load-path "/path/to/rust-mode/")